1. Tower of London

-So visitors can open documents, view photos, watch film clips and listen to extracts from some of Churchill's most famous speeches (such as when he told the nervous nation that "We shall fight then on the beaches ... we will never surrender").
+This allows visitors to open documents, view photos, watch film clips and listen to extracts from some of Churchill's most famous speeches (such as when he told the nervous nation that "We shall fight then on the beaches ... we will never surrender").

-Snacks are served in the Switchpoint Cafe.
+Snacks are served in The Cafe.
 A great attraction for those interested in history.

 Where?
 Churchill War Rooms, Clive Steps, King Charles Street, Whitehall, Central London SW1A 2AQ.
 Tube: Westminster.